 – Started waking up in the night around 3am-5am every single night feeling hungry and hypoglycemic.
 Had to eat or couldn’t go back to sleep.
 Would eat oatmeal (carbs) as my middle of the night snack.

 – The waking up in the night continued for over a year.
-To this day that has not stopped.
-Cannot sleep even on Clonazepam and other medicines that cause drowsiness.
+(To this day that has not stopped.)
+Could not sleep even on Clonazepam or other sleep inducing medication.

-– Started having nausea at night, this would start around 3pm sometimes, sometimes 5pm.
-And just get worse.
+– Started having nausea at night.
+This would begin around 3pm sometimes, sometimes 5pm.
+And just got worse.
 Had bad anxiety attacks and nausea all night long.

-– Went to the ER and was given Ativan and an antacid.
-Even though I never experienced acid stomach, only nausea.
-Started taking Ativan and quickly got addicted.
-Then had the worst anxiety attacks ever as Ativan isn’t meant to be on for multiple days in a row.
-You can wikipedia it.
+– Went to the ER and was given Ativan and an antacid (even though I never experienced “acid stomach”, only nausea).
+Started taking Ativan and quickly became dependent.
+While on Ativan I experienced the most intense anxiety attacks ever, as Ativan isn’t meant to be taken for multiple days in a row.
 It has a very short half-life and can stop being effective after just 7 days.
-You basically start having withdrawals after being on it for just a short time.
-The bad anxiety was from the withdrawals.
-I was able to taper off it by starting on clonazepam which I’m still on.
-Clonazepam has a longer life.
-(But I still want to taper off it as soon as I’m ready.)
+Withdrawals can be experienced after a short period of time.
+The increased anxiety was from the withdrawals.
+I was able to taper off it by switching to Clonazepam.
+Clonazepam has a longer half-life.

 –Chronic nausea continued and I suffered a great deal over it.
 Finally was given a prescription called Promethazine (Phenergan) and it gave me much needed relief.
-Have been taking it almost every day since.
+Not a cure, but a comfort.
+Temporarily.

-– Was diagnosed by blood test in Aug ’08 to have systemic candida.
+– Was diagnosed by blood test in Aug ’08 as having a systemic candida infection.
 My suspicions were confirmed.
 (However, this same blood test showed negative for h.pylori antibodies.
 Later learned that the blood test for h.pylori isn’t the most accurate way of testing it.
-Turned out I just didn’t have the antibodies…) Started following an anti-candida diet as closely as I could which included eating meat again, raising the amount of good fats, and good organic eggs, and veggies. (will post on anti-candida diet later).
-This helped and gave me some better days and nights for a while.
+Turned out I just didn’t have the antibodies…) Started following an anti-candida diet as closely as I could which included eating meat again, raising my amount of good fats, good organic eggs, and veggies.
+(Will post on anti-candida diet later).
+This helped, and gave me some better days and nights for a while.

 – Still had nausea off and on and still not able to sleep a full night.

 – In June ’09 (almost a year later of having chronic nausea) by stool test (Metametrix DNA based) I was diagnosed as having a high amount of H.pylori.
 Bullseye.
 This explained the “morning sickness” a common symptom of h.pylori.
-The anti-candida diet alone was not going to take care of the h.pylori problem.
-Though I’m sure it was better than continuing the high carb (sugary) vegetarian diet which only fed candida and bacteria.
-And after a year of the anti-candida diet it didn’t make since that I was still so ill just from candida.
+(This also confirmed that the findings from previous muscle testings–Applied Kinesiology, were correct).
+The anti-candida diet alone was not going to take care of the h.pylori problem, though I’m sure it was better than continuing the high carb (sugary) vegetarian diet which only fed candida and bacteria.
+And after a year of the anti-candida diet it didn’t make sense that I was still so ill just from candida.
 The h.pylori was the ticker.

 – Started a natural antibiotic regimen.
 Check my “What Worked” Post for that.